Last Revised: February 18, 2022

 Any human research protocol involving the administration of ionizing radiation to subjects solely as a result of their participation in the protocol must be reviewed and approved by one of the two Committees below.
-These Committees will only review protocols that have been formally submitted to the Institutional Review Board (IRB) via the HS ERA system.
+These Committees will only review protocols that have been formally submitted to the Institutional Review Board (IRB) via the HS ERA system or CHOP's eIRB system.

 The Radiation Research Safety Committee (RRSC) reviews most research protocols involving ionizing radiation exposure to subjects solely as a result of participation in the research protocol.